idio-lang/DIPS/source/implementing-idio/shell/pipelines.rst

 ``collect-output`` is always run as a foreground command -- we're waiting for the results before we can continue, after all!

+This meta-command sets the :ref:`asynchronous command <asynchronous commands>` flag on the job.

 time
 ^^^^